-In order to address the expansion needs of the School, the General Assembly included \$58 million in funding for a Western Campus of the School to be located in Morganton, NC (the NC School for Engineering and Technology) in the Connect NC bond proposal and an additional capital appropriation of \$15 million.
+In order to address the expansion needs of the School, the NCGA included \$58 million in funding for a Morganton Campus of the School to be located in Morganton, NC (the NC School for Engineering and Technology) in the Connect NC Bond proposal and additional capital appropriations of \$15 million.
 North Carolina voters approved the bond referendum in March 2016.
 The concept of expanding the School's services to more NC students has also been considered and endorsed in the School's strategic planning process involving trustees, faculty, students, alumni, and others.

 The budget of \$73 million incorporates advanced planning, design, construction, testing surveys, and fees.
-The projected opening of the Morganton campus is Fall 2021.
+Due to the budget impasse, the School has postponed the projected opening of the Morganton Campus to Fall 2022.